 dcos marathon group update /dev enforeceRole=true # only needed for groups created before DC/OS 2.0

 Existing services will continue to not consume quota and must be migrated.
-To migrate a stateless service that uses a legacy role to a group role, a user can simply update the role field of the service via a app / pod update:
+To migrate a stateless service that uses a legacy role to a group role, a user can update the role field of the service through an app or pod update:

 dcos marathon app update /dev/my-app role=dev

-To migrate a stateful service (for example, DC/OS Kafka, DC/OS Cassandra), a user has to update the role of the service and run a
+To migrate a stateful service (for example, DC/OS service for Kafka®, DC/OS service for Cassandra®), a user has to update the role of the service and run a

 pod replace command for each of the corresponding pods.
 Note that the